macvmio/curie/README.md

 ### Key Features

-* **Containerization**: Like Docker, the tool allows users to create and manage containers, each providing a separate environment for running applications.
-Containers share the macOS kernel but maintain their own filesystem and resource constraints.
+* **Containerization**: Like Docker, the tool allows users to create and manage containers, each providing a separate environment for running applications (under the hood, each container is represented by a standard macOS VM).

 * **Resource Management**: The tool offers basic resource management options, allowing users to allocate CPU and memory resources to containers.
 This ensures that containers run efficiently without overloading the host system.

 * **Image Management**: Users can create, modify, abd clone images.
 Images can be stored locally and reused across multiple containers.

 ## Usage